Guan-Bowen/CNN-website-copy/README.md

 This is a practice of CNN-website-copy

-The result looks like this --
+The result looks like this:

 <img src="./website.png">